8 animal fathers that take care of their eggs

 Across all creatures that invest in childcare, it’s much more common for mothers, not fathers, to bear the responsibility of parenthood.
 But, as is often the case in the animal kingdom, there are exceptions.
-These animal dads, who all represent egg-laying species, help out by either incubating, protecting, or otherwise shepherding offspring out of a shell and into the wide-open world.
+These animal fathers, who all represent egg-laying species, help out by either incubating, protecting, or otherwise shepherding offspring out of a shell and into the wide-open world.

 Seahorses